AnnaZaragoza/KeepItClean/README.md

 ## Acknowledgements
 - This project has been created from scratch.
-- It is an idea of my partner who's the owner of 2 AirBnB apartments.
+- It is an idea from my partner.
+He is the owner of 2 AirBnB apartments.